pratheba/pratheba.github.io/_pages/about.md

 My interest is in 3D Computer vision and graphics, especially in generative modelling, reconstruction and geometry processing.
 I am interested in exploring problems where theory could be applied to practical 3D geometry and vision problems.

 <code style="color : green"> Update: I am currently a Research Assistant in Max Planck Institute of Intelligent Systems - Perceived systems directed by [Prof. Michael J. Black](https://is.mpg.de/ps/person/black).
-Looking for postdoc or research scientist position starting Spring 2026.</code>
+Looking for research scientist position in Generative AI and 3D Computer Graphics.</code>

 Before starting PhD, I was a software engineer in Microsoft and start-ups in silicon valley.
 I did my Masters in Computer science at Columbia University, Newyork.
 Outside of PhD, I like to travel, paint, rock climb, hike and run with my dog, Happy.